Sathuran: Plot

-As usual, Dheena escapes from Cop, and while recollecting the morning event, he realizes that the 4th person who was in the conversation with these 3 who were killed so far is Janani.
+As usual, Dheena escapes from cop, and while recollecting the morning event, he realizes that the 4th person who was in the conversation with these 3 who were killed so far is Janani.
 Though Dheena did not see her face, he recognized it as Janani from the tattoo on the back of her neck.

-Before Cop and the goons get hold of Janani, Dheena meets Janani and informs her about all the 3 deaths and enquires her about her connection with those 3 dead persons.
+Before the cop and the goons get hold of Janani, Dheena meets Janani and informs her about all of the three deaths and enquires her about her connection with those 3 dead persons.

-Janani reveals how she was losing her previous job and her connections with those 3 dead persons.
-When she reveals some facts (a quick flashback on her previous employment) and a name she reveals at the end tells us who is the 4th person the goons are looking for to kill before they plan to kill Janani.
+Janani reveals how she was losing her previous job and her connections with those three dead persons.
+When she reveals some facts (a quick flashback on her previous employment) and a name she reveals at the end tells us who is the fourth person the goons are looking for to kill before they plan to kill Janani.

-The last 25 minutes of the interesting climax reveals who is the 4th victim.
-Whether the 4th victim, Janani and Dheena, are saved.
-Whether Dheena has been proved innocent post his death or living is clearly revealed in the climax of the movie.
+Dheena tells Janani that the fourth victim is his own father.
+Dheena calls his friend Salim to help protect his father.
+Dheena catches hold of one of the goons although the police inspector Pasupathi doubts him.
+Dheena figures out that two corrupt doctors are the head of the goons.
+Dheena catches the two doctors at the hospital, who are ready to kill him.
+Pasupathi eventually comes and realises that Dheena is innocent after one of the doctors point the gun at him.
+Dheena eventually defeats the corrupt doctors, the last of which before dying reveals that they had made a poisonous substance and were to kill the four people that figured out about after Janani told them the secret.